nextflow-io/training/docs/hello_nextflow/04_hello_genomics.md

 [88/1783aa] GATK_HAPLOTYPECALLER (2) | 3 of 3 ✔
 ```

-If you'd like, you can use `.view()` again to peek at what the contents of the `` output channel looks like:
+If you'd like, you can use `.view()` again to peek at what the contents of the `SAMTOOLS_INDEX` output channel looks like:

 ```groovy title="hello-genomics.nf" linenums="92"
 SAMTOOLS_INDEX.out.view()
 ```

-You'll see the channel contains the three expected tuples (filepaths truncated for readability).
+You'll see the channel contains the three expected tuples (file paths truncated for readability).

 ```console title="Output"
 [.../4c/e16099*/reads_son.bam, .../4c/e16099*/reads_son.bam.bai]